-I’m a 4th generation entrepreneur, so having your own business was never a foreign concept for me.
+I’m a 4th-generation entrepreneur, so owning a business was never a foreign concept for me.
 However, it wasn’t a goal either.
 I worked in corporate for 11 years, in financial services, before deciding to start my own company.
-I’m not one of those people who left my job because I hated corporate.
+I’m not someone who left my job because I hated corporate.
 I loved the jobs I had.
-I worked with incredible leaders, I was well cared for by the companies I worked for, and I always loved the work I was doing.
+I worked with incredible leaders, and I was well cared for by the companies I worked for.

-However, then it happened that, for a variety of reasons, my husband and I decided to move back to California (I’m a Bay Area native).
+Then, however, for a variety of reasons, my husband and I decided to move back to California (I’m a Bay Area native).
 While making that decision, I realized I would have to leave my perfect job, which happened to be in private equity fundraising.
-That’s when I decided I had taken my corporate journey as far as I wanted to go and we started our company.
+At that point, I decided I had taken my corporate journey as far as I wanted, and we started our company.

 What was it like growing up in a family of entrepreneurs, and how has it played a role in who you are today?

-My Great-Grandfather was the first African-American real-estate investor in Los Angeles county in the 1950s.
-My grandparents had multiple businesses throughout their lifetimes, and my Grandmother was the first black woman to be inducted into the Pasadena Chamber of Commerce.
-Most of my Grandmother’s siblings had their own businesses.
-My Dad started a tax business not long before I was born.
-Later, when I was in elementary school, my Mom started a daycare in our home.
-As such, while I was growing up, discussions about starting a business, running a business and growing a business were happening around me all the time.
+My great-grandfather was the first African American real-estate investor in Los Angeles County in the 1950s.
+My grandparents had multiple businesses throughout their lifetimes, and my grandmother was the first black woman to be inducted into the Pasadena Chamber of Commerce.
+Most of my grandmother’s siblings had their own businesses.
+My dad started a tax business not long before I was born.
+Later, when I was in elementary school, my mom started a daycare in our home.
+As such, while I was growing up, discussions about starting, running, and growing a business were happening around me all the time.

-I worked in my Dad’s business when I was young, helping him sort receipts.
-As I grew up, I help with more advanced bookkeeping tasks.
-During the summers I would work in my Grandmother’s daycare.
+I worked in my dad’s business when I was young, helping him sort receipts.
+As I grew up, I helped him with more advanced bookkeeping tasks.
+During the summers, I would work at my grandmother’s daycare.
 Thus, I saw first-hand how to take an idea from concept to launch.
-I learned how to get customers, how to serve, and keep your customers, how to encourage referrals, and how to grow your business.
-I also learned the value of hard work and how to navigate the inevitable challenges that come with being an entrepreneur.
+I learned how to get customers, serve and keep them, encourage referrals, and grow a business.
+I learned the value of hard work and how to navigate the inevitable challenges that come with being an entrepreneur.

 Those experiences left a deep impression on me and have shaped my mindset as a business owner.
-I’ve developed a profound appreciation for the legacy my family has created and the impact their work has had on our family, and our local community.
-Reflecting on their examples pushes me to do my best work to support other small businesses and open doors for others, just as doors were opened for me.
+I’ve developed a profound appreciation for the legacy my family has created and the impact their work has had on our family and the local community.
+Reflecting on their example pushes me to do my best work to support other small businesses and open doors for others, just as doors were opened for me.

 Why did you become a member of The Expat Woman Club, and what do you like most about being a member?

-I love meeting people.
-I love hearing their stories and learning from them.
+I love meeting people, hearing their stories, and learning from them.
 I also love sharing resources and helping others.
 So, I’m always on the lookout for fun, interesting events to attend.
 The time I spend at The Expat Woman events is always time well spent.
-So, I was excited to see The Expat Woman’s Founder Nyna Caputi launch an online community where we can connect between events and deepen relationships.
-I appreciate how hard the team works to keep us connected and remind us of different ways we can support each other.
+So, I was excited to see Nyna launch an online community where we could connect between events and deepen our relationships.
+I appreciate how hard the team works to keep us connected and reminds us of ways we can support each other.

 What have been some of your biggest challenges and hurdles as an entrepreneur in the SF Bay Area?

 Having a business in the San Francisco Bay Area is not for the faint of heart.
-It’s a super competitive market, trends unfold at the speed of light, and the cost of living is high.
+It’s a very competitive market; trends unfold at the speed of light, and the cost of living is high.
 That said, incredible, inspiring opportunities are right at your fingertips, and you have priceless opportunities to learn from incredibly smart people.
 I’ve found that keeping the right mindset makes all the difference for how quickly and easily you meet your goals.
-It’s not always easy, but staying focused on what I’m good at and solving problems for my clients has kept me from sinking into feelings of overwhelm and discouragement.
-Having great mentors and a squad of cheerleaders helps a lot too!
+It’s not always easy, but staying focused on what I’m good at and solving problems for my clients has kept me from feeling overwhelmed or discouraged.
+Having great mentors and a squad of cheerleaders helps a lot, too!

 What is the one accomplishment you are most proud of achieving?

-My husband and I have been married for over 17 years.
+My husband and I have been married for more than 17 years.
 We’ve run a business together for over 13 years.
 The thing I am most proud of is how our relationship as a couple and as business partners has grown and flourished.
-We made plenty of mistakes along the way, but we’ve learned how to work together, how to support each other, and how to empower each other to do our best work.
-I am so happy and grateful that our marriage and our business continues to thrive.
+We’ve made plenty of mistakes along the way, but we’ve learned how to work together and support and empower each other to do our best work.
+I am so happy and grateful that our marriage and business continue to thrive.

 What is the one piece of advice you would like to share with entrepreneurs who are trying to drive engagement and deepen loyalty with their target audience?

-Invest in getting to know your audience.
-Talk to your customers regularly.
-Invite them to your office.
-Have conversations with a variety of people in your target audience and learn how your products and services fit into their lives.
+Invest in getting to know your audience by talking to them regularly or inviting them to your office.
+Have conversations with a variety of people in your target audience and discover how your products and services fit into their lives.
 Pay close attention to:

-- What prompts them to go looking for what you sell
+- What prompts them to look for what you sell

 - What problems they want to solve